AKhan1101/Eddy-Diffusion-Model---Matlab/ReadMe.txt

-This repository contains a formulation of the Eddy Diffusion Model created as part of an undergraduate research project.
+This repository contains an open source formulation of the Eddy Diffusion Model created as part of an undergraduate research project.

 *************************************************************